zio/zio-prelude/docs/functional-data-types/validation.md

 }
 ```

-We can transform the error type of the `Validation` using the `mapError` operator.
+We can transform the error type of the `Validation` using the `mapError` operator:

 ```scala mdoc:nest
 trait Validation[+E, +A] {